mwenge/tempest/atari_build/README.md

 That is, we need it to recognize that `SCLEVEL` is a global value that is two bytes long and so requires the `8D` opcode for the `STA` operation rather than the `85` opcode which is `STA` for a single-byte value.

-The assembeler recognises the need for `8D` correctly in this line:
+The assembler recognises the need for `8D` correctly in this line:
 ```
     62   0031    8D  0000G                      STA SCLEVEL
 ```